top of page

 – Psalm 94:18-19

-We’ve heard the biblical expressions those sowing in tears will come again with joy bringing sheaves with them, about as often as we’ve heard that weeping endures for a night but joy comes in the morning.
+We’ve heard the biblical expressions those sowing in tears will come again with joy bringing sheaves with them, about as often as we’ve heard that weeping endures for a night, joy comes in the morning.
 What happens when the weeping is longer than expected?
-How long a night, and which morning were they talking about?
-What if no one told you that the grieving process could be different for everyone, and on the other hand, what if you didn’t believe it applied to you when they said you’d need more than a year to adjust to loss and significant change?
-This process of the soul moving through change doesn't require death of a loved one but certainly includes it...the same reactions of fatigue, overwhelmed feelings, anxiety, loss and grief can zap you just adjusting to a major move or job change, retirement, or a lost relationship.
+How long is the night, and which morning were they talking about?
+Maybe no one told you the grieving process is different for everyone, and on the other hand, what if you didn’t believe it applied to you when they said you’d need more than a year to adjust to loss and significant change?
+This process of the soul moving through change doesn't always require death of a loved one but certainly includes it...the same reactions of fatigue, of overwhelmed feelings, anxiety, loss and grief can zap you just adjusting to a major move or job change, retirement, or a lost relationship.
+So much happens in our soul that we don't even understand.

 One of our Israeli tour guides, Yishai, gave such an enlightening description of planting in Israel.
 He spoke of the ancient farmer there planting in a place where rain could either come in abundance or not at all…where enemies could march over an early crop or burn it out entirely.
-Weeping in desperation for divine assistance, the sower would sow his seed, yet hoping as he did his part, Heaven would oversee with blessing and he would rejoice in days of harvest yet to come.
-Wow.
-That gives me a better idea of a timeline, with the understanding that even if disaster strikes and things are out of my control, I still direct my heart to trust my Creator who had actually planted the first garden.
+Weeping for the sower is in desperation for divine assistance...the farmer would sow his seed hoping as he did his part, Heaven would oversee with blessing and he would rejoice in days of harvest yet to come.
+That gives me a better idea of a timeline, with the understanding that even if disaster strikes and things are out of my control, I keep my eyes upward, I still direct my heart to trust my Creator who had planted the first garden with no guarantees either.
+He understands the love that's sometimes tied to loss.
 No matter what, He will be there.
-His kind of patience within me will help.
+His kind of patience within me will help my soul heal.

-Oh the uncertainties we faced in the Covid year!
-No one seemed to fully know what we would deal with, and even in its aftermath, we still pick through gingerly like rubble after successive hurricanes, unsure of the salvage or the cost to rebuild.
-Much of the anxiety we felt was in not knowing what was next or how badly it could affect someone near us.
+Oh the uncertainties we faced in the Covid year, during and after my dad's passing.
+No one seemed to fully know what we would deal with, and even in its aftermath, we still picked through gingerly like rubble after successive hurricanes, unsure of the salvage or the cost to rebuild.
+Much of the anxiety we felt was in not knowing what was next or how badly something would affect someone near us.
 Whose actions or decisions, which we were powerless over, would change our lives next?
 Besides school, church, fellowship, friends, freedom, travel, groceries -- What else would we lose?
+Those were tough days that still embattle many who suffered emotionally during Covid isolation, sickness, and death.

-In the calendar year of Covid, the beginning of Year 3 in this great adventure, my husband and I experienced what many of you did.
-He had a surgery, the waiting area from which I was ousted immediately because it was discovered I had recently been overseas.
+By the third year of our new adventure, John had a surgery, the waiting area from which I was ousted immediately because it was discovered I had recently been overseas.
 I spent hours in isolation from him because so little was known about Covid at the time.
 Weeks after that, he lost his job and we had the joys of working from home “together,” me getting to proofread his emails and job applications in between dissertation writing (it’s ok – we can laugh about it now).
 On other days, he stood hours in line at the county unemployment office.
-Thank God 3 months later he was hired on in a good new job but only a month or so after my father had been moved to home hospice care.
-My parents’ challenges elevated quickly, with our family dealing not only with Dad’s Parkinson's decline, but his cognitive changes and every heartbreaking thing that comes with death of a loved one.
+Three months later he was hired on in a good new job but just as Dad was moved to home hospice care.
+My parents’ challenges elevated quickly, with our family dealing not only with Dad’s Parkinson's but his cognitive changes and every heartbreaking thing that comes with death of a loved one.
 His move to Heaven was after some extremely difficult days, especially for this only child.
 Again because of Covid, we chose to serve him at home with no ‘round the clock’ caregiving help – again, the best and worst of how it all could have happened.
-Wrapping his body for the coroner, seeing him physically leave us forever…gathering his personal effects and donating clothing was hard.
+Wrapping his body for the coroner, seeing him physically leave us forever…gathering his personal effects and donating clothing was hard and poignant at the same time.
 There are no words for the coexistence of bitter and sweet.
 Holidays and anniversaries were emotional.
 Not much later, we had to say goodbye to the ten-year-old family dog, Daisie, again, through hard, hard circumstances and decisions.
-John and Danny had to take Daisie in for her final moments because I just couldn't do it, and afterwards, Danny and I stood in the parking lot at our vet clinic and had a hard head-to-shoulder cry.
+John and Danny handled Daisie's final moments because I just couldn't do it, and afterwards, Danny and I stood in the parking lot at our vet clinic and had a hard head-to-shoulder cry.

 The prophet Jeremiah's experience, not unlike that of Rav Yeshua, gave him every opportunity to throw in the towel in the face of his nation’s devastating condition and impending exile.
-Jeremiah was personally rejected and harassed, imprisoned abusively, asked divinely to do very difficult things, but could still so beautifully and poetically say:
+Jeremiah was personally rejected and harassed, abused and imprisoned, asked divinely to do very difficult things, but could still so beautifully and poetically say:

 “…This I recall to my mind, therefore I have hope.